Imaging Topological Solitons: the Microstructure Behind the Shadow: The Geometries

 Topological stars are five-dimensional horizonless geometries that are spherically symmetric and static.
 They can be labeled by two parameters $r_\text{B} > r_\text{S}\geq 0$ and they have a metric

 where $d\Omega_2^2= d\theta^2+\sin^2 \theta \,d\phi^2$ is the line element of a two-sphere.
 The solutions carry a magnetic charge \cite{Bah:2020ogh}

+where we have considered that the electric coupling is $e=(16\pi G_5)^{-1/2}$.
 The spacetime is smooth and terminates at $r=r_\text{B}$ where the $y_1$-circle smoothly collapses, defining the origin of a $\mathbb{R}^{2}$ space.
 In this region, the geometry has an $\mathbb{R}^2 \times$S$^2$ topology and thus admits a S$^2$ bubble with radius $r_\text{B}$.
+Regularity imposes an algebraic constraint between $r_\text{B}$, $r_\text{S}$ and the extra-dimension size, $R_{y_1}$.
+However, adding a conical defect at the bubble allows $r_\text{B}$ and $r_\text{S}$ to decouple from $R_{y_1}$ \cite{Bah:2020ogh}.
 We depict a typical geometry in Fig.~\ref{fig:SchematicTS}.

 Upon compactifying on the $y_1$-circle, topological stars can be described by singular four-dimensional solutions with ADM mass (in units where $G_4=1$)

 The solutions correspond to classically and thermodynamically meta-stable states of the theory of gravity \eqref{eq:Action} if and only if \cite{Bah:2021irr,*Stotyn:2011tv,*Miyamoto:2006nd}